The future is nervous system friendly.

 We focus on first principles to create the future from scratch.Our first principles: A human is an animal.
 Animals have nervous systems.
 Nervous systems have needs.
 Whether or not those needs are met determines mental health.

-An eco-friendly future will be created by leveraging technology, not rejecting it.Humans are nature, not separate from it.
-Reconnecting to our own nature is the first step toward a future where technology and nature are no longer opposed.
+A sustainable future will be created by leveraging technology, not rejecting it.Humans are nature, not separate from it.
+Reconnecting to our own nature is upstream of technological sustainability.
+It starts with centering the nervous system.
+No, you’re not having a flashback of our first value.